digital-work-lab/open-source-collaboration-game/playbook-M2.md

 ![issue link pull-request](figures/issue-link-pull-request.png)

 - Go to the pull requests
-- Upon reviewing the changes, ask the group to briefly summarize their work
+- Upon reviewing the changes, ask the group to briefly summarize their work (when using the comment feature, also click on *complete the review* to make sure that the comments are available)
 - Check whether the necessary header information is provided
 - Assign the pull-requests to the remaining issus